 Brighten up faces using radial masks

-In Lightroom, I couldn't live without masks!
-I use them with every session, but especially with photos taken on overcast and cloudy days, I make sure to brighten up the faces of my subjects because they typically have more shadows on them.
-The way I do this is to grab the radial gradient in the masks area and drag it over the subject's face, then I will raise up the shadows and whites a little.
+In Lightroom, I couldn’t live without masks!
+I use them with every session, but especially with photos taken on overcast and cloudy days.
+I make sure to brighten up the faces of my subjects because they typically have more shadows on them.
+The way I do this is to grab the radial gradient in the masks area and drag it over the subject’s face, then I will raise up the shadows and whites a little.
 Some might think that raising exposure is the way to go, but I feel like it looks more natural to raise the shadows and whites instead.
-I will often use mask with similar settings and use Select Subject to brighten their entire bodies, too.
+I will often use masks with similar settings and use Select Subject to brighten their entire bodies, too.

 Make cloudy skies stand out

-The settings for this mask (either the Select Sky or Linear Gradient Mask) will vary but typically I bring the temp slider towards blue, lower exposure, bring up contrast, lower highlights (sometimes all the way), bright up texture and clarity a tiny bit, and raise saturation a touch.
+The settings for this mask (either the Select Sky or Linear Gradient Mask) will vary but typically I bring the temp slider a little towards blue, lower exposure, bring up contrast, lower highlights (sometimes all the way), bring up texture and clarity a tiny bit, and raise saturation a touch.
 I have a sky mask preset that comes with my Inner Light Lightroom Presets to make it super easy for you to make your cloudy day skies more vibrant!

 Choose the right Lightroom preset

 Some Lightroom presets make the shadows super dark, or have settings intended for sunny days that just don’t work on overcast photos.
 So either get a Lightroom preset that you know works great for cloudy days or be ready to do a lot of tweaking.
 My Inner Light Presets have 5 different color presets and they look amazing in all different kinds of light.
 All photos on this blog (and my entire website!) were edited with them.
 I personally recommend number 5 for cloudy days, called Punchy Warmth, which gives skin tones the perfect warmth and glow.
 You can find out more about them and purchase my Inner Light Lightroom Presets here.

 Here are some images by other photographers that were submitted for me to edit using my Inner Light Presets: